-This field is used to select the type of IrDA standard supported by your IrDA device.
-For better transmission of data, your IrDA peripheral device must be within a 30° angle and within a distance of I meter.
+- Connect your IrDA cable to the IrDA connector on the system board. - 2.
+Set the "UART2 Mode Select" field to the type of IrDA standard supported by your IrDA peripheral/device.
+For better transmission of data, your IrDA peripheral device must be within a 30° angle and within a distance of I meter. - 3.
+Set the "RxD, TxD Active" and "IR Transmission Delay" fields appropriately.

-RxD.
-TxD Active
+RxD, TxD Active